yumemi-inc/flutter-mobile-project-template/docs/GET_STARTED.md

     - [Xcode]
 - Enable the [fvm] command.
 - Enable the [melos] command.
+    - Please install the [yq] command if it is not already installed.
+The yq command is used to parse the `pubspec.lock` file to extract the version of the melos command.
+    - Then, run the following command to globally activate the melos command.

+        ```shell
+        MELOS_VERSION=$(cat pubspec.lock | yq ".packages.melos.version" -r)
+        fvm dart pub global activate melos $MELOS_VERSION
+        ```

 - Enable the [mason_cli] command.

 ### Set up Flutter SDK